Orange

 At a Glance

-Orange is one of Central OC's most distinctive cities, defined by its historic downtown Circle — a literal traffic circle designed in 1888 that still functions as the civic and commercial center.
+Orange is one of Central OC's most distinctive cities, defined by its historic downtown Circle: a literal traffic circle laid out in the 1880s that still functions as the civic and commercial center.
 Chapman University's campus wraps around the downtown and drives a restaurant and cultural investment wave that has made the Circle one of OC's more compelling urban destinations.
 The city has genuine walkable neighborhoods with period architecture.
 This is one of OC's more European-feeling cities, and it's considerably larger and more varied than its iconic downtown suggests.

 The Big Picture

-Orange covers roughly 25 square miles in Central OC — a common misconception is that the city is just the compact Old Towne Historic District (roughly one square mile).
+Orange covers roughly 25 square miles in Central OC.
+A common misconception is that the city is just the compact Old Towne Historic District (roughly one square mile).
 The full city is much larger, encompassing diverse neighborhoods from the walkable downtown core to the sprawling equestrian estates of Orange Park Acres to the east, hospital and university districts, and suburban residential blocks.
 Chapman University's student body has become a primary driver of urban investment in the historic core.
-The city is accessed via I-5 and CA-55.
+The city is accessed via I-5, CA-55, CA-22, and CA-57.

 Lifestyle

-The Old Towne core revolves around the Circle and Chapman campus — coffee at local shops, shopping on North Glassell Street, Chapman cultural events (theater, music, lectures) open to the public, and a maturing dining scene.
-The Richland's Living Room and Gabi's Mexican Kitchen have joined earlier staples like Crema Café and The Crooked Elm to make the Circle a genuine OC culinary destination.
+The Old Towne core revolves around the Circle and Chapman campus: coffee at local shops, shopping on North Glassell Street, Chapman cultural events (theater, music, lectures) open to the public, and a maturing dining scene.
+Gabbi's Mexican Kitchen and Urth Caffé anchor the Circle's growing dining identity.
 Weekends include the antique shops and farmers market, day trips to Disneyland (about 10 minutes) or the beach (about 20 minutes).
 The eastern parts of the city are quieter, more car-dependent, and oriented around equestrian trails and suburban park life.

 Housing